Uncut Femmes: Plot

 Meanwhile, Homer and Wiggum run into each other at the concert, where Seger scolds them for breaking their promises to their wives.
 Feeling remorseful, they return to the battleship only to learn of the kidnapping, with Ralph as the sole witness.
 Wiggum and Homer confront Fat Tony, accusing him of kidnapping their wives, but he denies doing so and also suggests that the two's disappearance may have something to do with their husbands' selfishness and absentmindedness.
 Leaving Ralph in Fat Tony's temporary care, Wiggum and Homer search for their wives while realizing that they do not know them very well, but then see Marge and Sarah attending the gala on TV.

 The four women execute the heist perfectly until Naegle realizes she has been robbed and calls the police.
 As Marge and Sarah attempt to flee, Homer and Wiggum call out to their wives via a megaphone to apologize.
-Attempting to quiet Wiggum's loud calls for her name, Sarah tackles him to the ground, thus revealing her real personality to a surprised Wiggum.
-While attempting to stop Marge and Sarah herself, Naegle ends up tumbling down the long amount of stairs and is exposed by Erin and Bette and arrested for stealing other women's jewelry, allowing Marge and Sarah to escape publicly with the jewel, much to the surprise of Patty and Selma and their friends who are watching the gala back at the Simpson house.
+Attempting to stop Wiggum from yelling her name, Sarah tackles him to the ground, thus revealing her real personality to a surprised Wiggum.
+While attempting to stop Marge and Sarah herself, Naegle falls down the stairs and is exposed by Erin and Bette for stealing other women's jewelry and is arrested.
+This allows Marge and Sarah to escape publicly with the jewel, much to the surprise of Patty and Selma, and their friends who are watching the gala back at the Simpson house.

 During the credits, Wiggum and Sarah have sex at the gala after she tells him the full history of her past.
 Wiggum then realizes that he forgot about Ralph, who is still bonding with Fat Tony in father-son activities.

 Production

 Casting

-Nick Offerman guest-stars as Captain Bowditch, Megan Mullally guest-stars as Sarah Wiggum (who is normally voiced by Pamela Hayden), Joe Mantegna as Fat Tony, Natasha Rothwell as Bette, Bob Seger as himself, and Tiya Sircar as Erin.
-In addition, Dawnn Lewis becomes the new voice of Bernice Hibbert while Tony Rodriguez voices Julio in this episode after his singing voice was previously done by Mario Jose in "Diary Queen".
+Nick Offerman reprised his role as Captain Bowditch.
+Offerman first appeared in this role in the twenty-sixth season episode "The Wreck of the Relationship."
+His wife, Megan Mullally, guest stars as Sarah Wiggum.
+Sarah Wiggum is normally played by Pamela Hayden.
+Musician Bob Seger appeared as himself.
+Seger stated that he was a fan of the show.

+In addition, Tony Rodriguez began voicing Julio in this episode after his singing voice was previously done by Mario Jose in the episode "Diary Queen" earlier this season A supercut of LGBTQ jokes on The Simpsons, which featured Julio, was posted by Drew Mackie, host of the podcast Gayest Episode Ever, in January 2021.
+Rodriguez, a frequent guest of the podcast, posted his own video in February to be cast as Julio.
+Executive producer Matt Selman saw both videos, and Rodriguez was recommended by Christine Nangle, who wrote this episode and was Rodriguez's partner at Upright Citizens Brigade.
+Hank Azaria, who previously voiced Julio, had already recorded his lines for the episode, so Rodriguez could only record over his lines but would be allowed to perform with more freedom in future episodes.

+Also, Dawnn Lewis becomes the new voice of Bernice Hibbert.